Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Magma Mephit.md

     \ ability is Charisma.\n\nAt will: [[5.
 Mechanics/Spells/Heat Metal.md|heat metal]]"
   "name": "innate"
 - "desc": "When the mephit dies, it explodes in a burst of lava.
 Each creature within\
-    \ 5 feet of it must make a DC 11 Dexterity saving throw, taking 7 (dice: 2d6|avg\
+    \ 5 feet of it must make a DC 11 Dexterity saving throw, taking dice: 2d6|avg\
-    \ (2d6)) fire damage on a failed save, or half as much damage on a successful\
+    \ (2d6) fire damage on a failed save, or half as much damage on a successful\
     \ one."
   "name": "Death Burst"
 - "desc": "While the mephit remains motionless, it is indistinguishable from an ordinary\